xmpp-iot/xmpp-iot.github.io/gsoc/index.md

 * start an OpenHAB instance and trigger the XMPP module to send a plain chat message **ex "Toggle"** or **"relay=True"**.
 This can be sent to another OpenHAB instance recieving the message and acting on it's local variables.
 It can also be sent to the  [python script in the tutorial](http://xmpp-iot.github.io/tutorials/python-tutorial/) triggering a relay to "Toggle".

 * Implement a first SMACK-extension for the  [XEP323 basic stanzas]( http://xmpp.org/extensions/xep-0323.html).
-First a read request.   [https://github.com/igniterealtime/Smack/tree/master/smack-extensions] some more info [https://www.igniterealtime.org/builds/smack/docs/latest/documentation/extensions/index.html]
+First a read request.
+[Smack extensions](https://github.com/igniterealtime/Smack/tree/master/smack-extensions) some more info [Smack docs](https://www.igniterealtime.org/builds/smack/docs/latest/documentation/extensions/index.html)

 This is maintained by [Joachim Lindborg](http://lsys.se/)  member of the  [XMPP Extensions Foundation](http://xmpp.org/about-xmpp/xsf/xsf-member-list/)